Cradley Heath Baptist Church

 Cradley Heath Baptist Church.
 The front of the old building may be seen to the right, while St Luke's Church is behind to the left.

 Cradley Heath Baptist Church, also known as Four-ways Baptist Church, was the first Church of any denomination to build a chapel in Cradley Heath, West Midlands.
 The first meeting was in December 1833, in Grainger's Lane.
 Later, land was bought near the Four-Ways end of the High Street, and a meeting place was built.
 The site was expanded, and two further buildings were built, the last in 1904.

-The church building is Grade 2 Listed.
+The church building is Grade II listed.

 The church is noted for appointing Britain's first recorded black West Indian pastor, Rev. George Cosens (or Cousens), in 1837.

 Origins

 Church Book showing signatures of the first members, on Sunday 23 December 1833, according to Baptist practice of a covenant to uphold the constitution and practice of the church as written on the preceding pages.

 The 1834 building, sketched from memory after the extension was built.

 Cradley Heath Baptist Church began as an offshoot of Cradley Baptist Church in 1833.
 The Minister, Rev. Jabez Tunnicliff, read a verse from the Bible which challenged his theology.
 He paused so long in his sermon that some of the officers thought he was ill.
 He continued the sermon, but began Bible study which led him to part, amicably, with Cradley Baptist Church.
 A total of 34 others (though one returned) left with him that year.
 In December 1833 they began to meet and formed a new Church.
 Other people, from Cradley Heath, joined them at such a rate that in 1834 they had to build a substantial chapel.
 This first building was enlarged in 1850 by adding a gallery on the ground within the iron railings fence shown in the sketch of the first building.
 This is the side entrance as shown on the right hand side of the photograph.